nrwl/nx-workshop/docs/lab19/LAB.md

-# 🧲 Lab 19 - Deploying the API
+# 🧲 Lab 19 - Deploying the API with custom executor

 ###### ⏰ Estimated time: 30 minutes